Programme

 Rachel Solomon Williams – viola – is Executive Director of the Aldersgate Group, an environment policy-focussed alliance of major businesses.

-By day, Alison Atkinson – cello – works at the National Gallery where she manages the database of all customers, members and donors of the Gallery.
+Alison Atkinson – cello – works at the National Gallery where she manages the database of all customers, members and donors of the Gallery.

 Jamie Parkinson – double bass – is a trade union official, a sender of emails and attender of meetings.
-He has now put too much time and effort into playing the double bass to be ready to consider whether that was a good idea.
+He has now put too much time and effort into playing the double bass to be ready to reconsider whether that was a good idea.

 Charlotte Woolley – clarinet – is a civil servant working for the Ministry of Defence, with responsibilities in the Defence nuclear research programme.
 She studied at Keble (2001-2009) and has a DPhil in Laser Physics.